-- Wear PPE to handle birds. - Do not move between research sites without thorough cleaning in between. - Avoid mixing with poultry flocks.
+- Wear precautionary PPE (page 13) to handle birds. - Do not move between research sites without thorough cleaning in between. - Avoid mixing with poultry flocks.
 Ensure you use completely different boots and clothing if you have to.

-ROLE OF RESEARCHERS & LICENCE HOLDERS IF THERE IS A SUSPECTED OR CONFIRMED OUTBREAK:
+ROLE OF RESEARCHERS & LICENSE HOLDERS IF THERE IS A SUSPECTED OR CONFIRMED OUTBREAK: